Unsafe Relationship SpacesBy Dr. Margaret Paul

-Safe relationship systems are created by telling the truth and moving into an intent to learn.
+A sense of safety in relationships is created by telling the truth and moving into an intent to learn.
 However, it is always harder to take the risk of telling your truth, setting your limits, and moving into an intent to learn when you have something to lose.
-Taking this risk is particularly difficult with mates, children, parents, and very close friends.
+Taking this risk is particularly difficult with mates, children, parents and very close friends.
 It is also very difficult with employers, who may fire you, or employees, who may quit without giving you notice.
 It takes ongoing Inner Bonding work to reach the place within where we are willing to lose the other rather than lose ourselves.
-I have found that when a person actually comes to this place, they find that whatever the outcome, they are happier, healthier, and more fulfilled than if they had kept withholding their truth and giving themselves up.
+I have found that when a person actually comes to this place, they find that whatever the outcome, they are happier, healthier and more fulfilled than if they had kept withholding their truth and giving themselves up.
 If they get fired, a more fulfilling job appears.
 If they lose a relationship, they either find that they are happier alone or they find a more loving relationship.
 Whatever the outcome, they are far happier than they were as victims of and participants in an unsafe relationship system.

-At my Inner Bonding Couples Intensives, the couples--both heterosexual and gay--are always amazed at the similarities among their systems.
+At my Inner Bonding Intensives, the attending couples--both heterosexual and gay--are always amazed at the similarities among their unsafe relationship systems.
 These similarities are easier to see when couples watch other couples work than when they are dealing with their own system.

 Hanley's major complaint is that Franchesca is often unhappy and upset no matter how much he does for her, and she is rarely sexually responsive.
 He feels burdened by her pull on him to make her happy, angry at her criticism of him, and deprived of a good sexual relationship.
 He is lonely and unfulfilled in the marriage and blames his feelings on Franchesca's bitchiness and lack of sexual response.
 He feels victimized by her behavior.
 He believes that if she would change, he would be happy.

-In variations on this kind of system, one partner--usually the wife--is upset about, feels shut out by, or feels burdened by the other's drinking, watching TV, overworking, underworking, and so on.
+In variations on this kind of unsafe relationship system, one partner is upset about, feels shut out by, or feels burdened by the other's drinking, watching TV, overworking, underworking and so on.
 One or the other partner may be angry at carrying most or all of the financial burden, especially if the other partner tends to spend too much money.
-Sometimes this scenario is reversed--the man feels shut out emotionally and the woman feels rejected sexually.
+Sometimes the man feels shut out emotionally and the woman feels rejected sexually.
 Sometimes one partner feels shut out both emotionally and sexually, while the other feels angry, and withdrawn at feeling pulled at and controlled.
 Often one partner is the caretaker and feels overwhelmed and burdened by the other's resistance to taking responsibility around the house or to granting any request that partner makes.
 Often the wife is the caretaker and the husband is resistant to her requests--to take out the garbage, spend time together, or explore conflict.
 She feels resentful and rejected while he feels resentful and controlled.
-Again, this scenario can be reversed, with the man as the caretaker and the woman as the resister.
+This scenario can be reversed, with the man as the caretaker and the woman as the resister.
 Perhaps he earns all the money, then comes home and takes care of everything, including the children, while she spends her time playing tennis, spending money, taking classes, and resisting responsibility for the house and children.

 Regina and Ken

 Both Regina and Ken were locked into the intent to control .
 The love and passion that had been so fulfilling at the beginning of their relationship was gone.
 Did they both pick the wrong person once again?
 Probably not.
 Regina and Ken could be perfect for each other--if they opened to learning about their respective sides of the unsafe relationship system they had created.
 Each was triggering the other's deepest fears of rejection and engulfment.
 But this painful situation had a silver lining.
 It gave them the opportunity to heal their deepest fears, if they chose to do so.
-When both partners move into an intent to learn, relationships that trigger our deepest fears can become the most powerful arena for healing those fears.
+When both partners move into an intent to learn aboout themselves and each other, relationships that trigger their deepest fears can become the most powerful arena for healing those fears.

 They also learned to set loving limits around violating, invasive behavior.
 When Regina was angry or critical, Ken learned to say, "I don't like being blamed and criticized.
 If you are unhappy about something, let's talk about it, but I don't want to be treated badly."
 And when Ken complained, Regina learned to say, "Honey, this doesn't feel good.
 I'm feeling dumped on.
 I'm happy to help you if you want help, but if you are just going to complain, I'm going to go read."
 They learned to help each other explore their controlling behavior instead of blaming it on each other.
 Through doing their inner work, they gradually became strong enough to love.
 Within a few months, love and passion returned full force to their relationship.